Wanjavwa/Prework/README.md

 # Prework
 CodepathPrework
-# Prework - *Wanjavwa Nzobokela Prework1*
+# Prework - *Prework App*

 Submitted by: **Wanjavwa Nzobokela**

-**Wanjavwa Nzobokela Prework1** is an app that...(right now i imagine myself making an app that helps a user manage skincare products routines and etc to reduce consumption and affirm users) [TODO]
+**Prework App** is an app that...(right now i imagine myself making an app that helps a user manage skincare products routines and etc to reduce consumption and affirm users) [TODO]

 Time spent: **2** hours spent in total